Melfos-md/tabnet_tf/README.md

 ### Ghost BatchNormalization

+**References**:
+- Hoffer, E.; Hubara, I.; and Soudry, D. 2017.
+Train longer, generalize better: closing the generalization gap in large batch training of neural networks. ([arXiv:1705.08741](https://arxiv.org/pdf/1705.08741.pdf)).
-**Reference**: Neofytos Dimitriou, Ognjen Arandjelovic (2020).
-A New Look at Ghost Normalization. ([arXiv](https://arxiv.org/pdf/2007.08554.pdf)).
+- Neofytos Dimitriou, Ognjen Arandjelovic (2020).
+A New Look at Ghost Normalization. ([arXiv:2007.08554](https://arxiv.org/pdf/2007.08554.pdf)).

-Ghost Batch Normalization (GBN) is based on the idea of Batch Normalization (BN), but with a slight twist.
-In traditional BN, statistics (mean and variance) are computed over the entire batch.
-In GBN, these statistics are computed over "ghost batches", which are essentially subsets of the original batch
+Ghost Batch Normalization (GBN) is a variation of the conventional Batch Normalization (BN) technique.
+While BN computes normalization statistics (mean and variance) over the entire batch, GBN calculates these statistics over "ghost batches".
+These ghost batches are subpartitions of the original batch.

-Suppose you have a full batch $B$ splitted into $k$ ghost batches $B_1, B_2, ..., B_k$.
+Let's consider a full batch $B$ divided into $k$ ghost batches $B_1, B_2, ..., B_k$.

-For a specific ghost batch $B_j$, the normalization formula goes as follows:
+For a specific ghost batch $B_j$, the normalization procedure is as follows:

 - Mean